sinclairzx81/sidewinder/libs/server/readme.md

 Service level authorization is responsible for accepting incoming Http requests and verifying it's headers and parameters to produce a valid execution context.
 The execution context is forwarded to each method of the service via each methods `context` argument.
 Service level authorization occurs during an `authorize` event must produce a execution context that checks against schematics defined for the service.

-To reject a connection, simply `throw` within the `authorize` callback.

 <details>
   <summary>Service Level Authorization</summary>